NREL/PV_ICE/docs/sphinx/source/package_overview.rst

 4. Recycle
 ^^^^^^^^^^^^
 The module is demounted and sent through a dissassembly and/or crushing process with the goal of recovering constituent materials.
 These materials undergo individual recycling processes (with associated yields).
 The recycled materials are recovered at low purity and used in other industries ( down-cycled, open-loop), at high purity and used in other industries (HQ open-loop), or at high purity and used in the manufacture of new PV modules offsetting virgin material demand (HQ closed-loop).

+There is an analogous recycling loop for manufacturing material scrap.